alexziskind1/nativescript-oauth/README.md

 Register your mobile app by following the wizard under "My Apps" -> "Add a new app".

-1. Copy the "App ID" from the Dashboard section.
-2. Click to display the "App Secret" and copy that also.
+1. Go to https://developers.facebook.com/apps and create a new app
+2. If you see the Product Setup page, select Facebook login
+3. Under the Client OAuth section, enter ```https://www.facebook.com/connect/login_success.html``` as your Valid OAuth redirect URIs
+4. Click Save
+5. Copy the App ID and the App Secret from the Dashboard page to bootstrap your app.
+These will be the ClientID and CLientSecret respectively.

 ## Setup